auth0/express-openid-connect/API.md

 The `auth()` middleware has a few configuration keys that are required for initialization.

 - **`appSession.secret`** - The secret used to derive an encryption key for the user identity in a session cookie.
 It must be a string or an array of strings to use the built-in encrypted cookie session.
-When an array is provided, the first member is used for signing and other members can be used for decrypting old cookies, this is to enable secret rotation.
+When an array is provided, the first member is used for signing and other members can be used for decrypting old cookies (to enable secret rotation).
 This can be set automatically with an `APP_SESSION_SECRET` variable in your environment.
 - **`baseURL`** - The root URL for the application router.
 This can be set automatically with a `BASE_URL` variable in your environment.
 - **`clientID`** - The Client ID for your application.
 This can be set automatically with a `CLIENT_ID`  variable in your environment.
 - **`issuerBaseURL`** - The root URL for the token issuer with no trailing slash.
 In Auth0, this is your Application's **Domain** prepended with `https://`.
 This can be set automatically with an `ISSUER_BASE_URL` variable in your environment.